 The Front Parlor Gallery is located on the first floor of the Museum by the main entrance and features a rotating exhibit of rarely seen items from the Society’s collection.
 This exhibit is available to the public during our open hours.

 Tours of the Stoy Museum are only guided.
-Tours are offered every Saturday at 11:00 am.
 Please allow an hour and a half for a complete tour of the museum.

-Before visiting the Society for a tour, we ask that you contact us in advance to schedule a tour.
-Drop-in tours are accepted during office hours but appointments are encouraged to ensure proper staffing.
-Please contact the Society Office at 717-272-1473 to schedule your tour.
+Tours are given every Saturday at 11am or by appointment.
+Before visiting the Society for a tour, we ask that you contact us in advance to make an appointment.
+Please contact the Society Office at 717-272-1473 or email@example.com to schedule your tour.

 Please note that the Society building is not handicap-accessible due to the age of the building.
 We regret any inconvenience this may cause.
 Street, metered parking is available in front of the Society building, and free-two hour parking is available at the Farmer’s Market parking lot off of 9th Street and Cumberland.